starlabman/PortfolioPage/README.md

 ## **Hey, I'm Laboré!** 👋

-I'm a JavaScript Developer working with React and TypeScript.
+I'm a DevRel & Community Builder also Lead web3.js Ambasador working with React, TypeScript, web3.js and building community.
 I enjoy writing articles and contributing to open source.

 - 🌱 Looking to learn Rust
 - 🔭 Working on open source projects